bingb0t5/im-in/PROJECT_ARCHITECTURE.md

 - host name is treated as public for public and semi-public activities
 - co-host access check for edit mode
 - magic-link return resumes on Step 3 and only opens `One Last Step` when profile details are still missing
+- auth-related modals no longer auto-focus inputs on open, which keeps mobile viewports more stable before the user starts typing

 ### `EventDetail.tsx`